coqui-ai/TTS/docs/source/models/xtts.md

 2. Install the gradio demo requirements with the command `python3 -m pip install -r TTS/demos/xtts_ft_demo/requirements.txt`
 3. Run the gradio demo using the command `python3 TTS/demos/xtts_ft_demo/xtts_demo.py`
 4. Follow the steps presented on the [XTTS fine-tuning video]() to be able to fine-tune and use the fine-tuned model.

+If you are not able to acess the video you need to follow the steps:

+1. On the first Tab (1 - Data processing) you need to select the audio file or files, wait for upload, and then click on the button "Step 1 - Create dataset" and then wait until the dataset processing is done.
+2. Soon as the dataset processing is done you need to go to the second Tab (2 - Fine-tuning XTTS Encoder) and press the button "Step 2 - Run the training" and then wait until the training is finished.
+Note that it can take up to 40 minutes.
+3. Soon the training is done you can go to the third Tab (3 - Inference) and then click on the button "Step 3 - Load Fine-tuned XTTS model" and wait until the fine-tuned model is loaded.
+Then you can do the inference on the model by clicking on the button "Step 4 - Inference".

 #### Advanced training